Bringing Arts & Agriculture Together

 Wheel Throwing

-Learn to center, throw and trim clay on a potters wheel and various surface design techniques.
+Learn to center, throw, form, alter and trim clay on a potters wheel and incorporate various surface design techniques.

 -